hanatos/vkdt/src/pipe/doc/readme.md

 However, some modules require multi-scale context to be able to correctly render a roi. that comes in form of the *context* buffer which represents the full image but scaled down to lower resolution.

+a connection between low-level nodes corresponds exactly to one vulkan buffer (encoded as offset and size in our heap allocation), as well as roi information. this means the nodes can be mapped directly to glsl kernels.

+on the module level, each connection has to carry context information. the module is responsible to transfer such context from input to output connectors, and potentially has to replicate the internal node structure. it can also create cross connections between context buffers and nodes that are used to process the roi buffer.